FIRE Abroad Country Calculator (2026): Compare Costs and FI Timeline by Country

 Cost alone is not enough.
 Include:

-• current U.S. State Department advisory level
+• current U.S. State Department advisory context

 • healthcare access and quality assumptions